History

 The Bodegas de la Real Divisa

 The Bodegas de la Real Divisa, of Ábalos (Rioja), date from at least 1367 and are some of the oldest wineries in production in Europe.
-Bodegas de la Real Divisa owe their name to the emblem of the pitcher with white lilies that can be found upon the entrance arch, an symbol which is not only historic, but is also closely connected with the Royal House of Navarra
+Bodegas de la Real Divisa owe their name to the emblem of the pitcher with white lilies that can be found upon the entrance arch, a symbol which is not only historic, but is also closely connected with the Royal House of Navarra.

-Marqués de Legarda, the red wine of Bodegas de la Real Divisa, has adorned the tables of many noble, Spanish families over many years.
+Marqués de Legarda, the red wine of Bodegas de la Real Divisa, has adorned the tables of many noble Spanish families over many years.

 Bodegas de la Real Divisa were the first wineries of Rioja to receive a medal at the Bordeaux Exhibition in 1895.